UzenUPozitiv4ik/gpt-image-2-skill/gpt_image_2_prompt_skill.md

 user idea: photo of a dog on iphone

 final prompt:
-Generate an image with the following prompt, dont change it -
+Generate an image with the following prompt, dont change it(DO NOT CHANGE THIS PROMPT, IT'S ALREADY AN IMPROVED PROMPT) -

 object: dog
 setting: realistic everyday environment